AnasBinAzim/MAYERD0A_ROBOTICS/models/README.md

 - **Facilitates Installation**: Simplifies the assembly process by allowing for easy placement of components without interference.
 - **Optimizes Performance**: By maintaining correct spacing, these spacers help in reducing friction and wear, ensuring smooth operation of all moving parts.

-With these spacers, your **SMOKI** robot will achieve optimal performance and reliability, making your assembly process seamless and effective!
+With these spacers, our **SMOKI** robot will achieve optimal performance and reliability, making our assembly process seamless and effective!

 ## ⚙️ Motor Installation